As A foreigner residing outside of Japan, is it possible to establish A company in Japan and then obtain Business Manager Visas?

 |④Experience||Related career to your STARTUP Business is required|

 |You need a business partner living in Japan if you live abroad.|

-The requirements for obtaining a business management visa are the same for foreigners living in Japan and foreigners living in foreign countries.
+The requirements for obtaining a Business Manager Visa are the same for foreigners living in Japan and foreigners living abroad.

 ②Branches of foreign banks in Japan（ex.
 CITI, HSBC…)